Fender Stratocaster

 They're the perfect pick for the likes of classic rock, country, folk and pop because of their smooth tone and full range frequency.
 When it comes to playability, the ball is totally in your court.
 Pick from a plethora of '50s, '60s, '70s or modified specs.
 Do you like a chunky '50s style U shape neck or the '60s slimmer evolution?
 The Vintera is a classy and seriously cool range to explore.

-Fender Performer
+Fender American Performer

 We’ve reached America!
 There are few guitars as iconic as an American Strat.
 The Performer line-up is the most accessible Fender USA-made guitars, yet beautifully demonstrate the class-leading craftsmanship of such an instrument in all its glory.